 Load Aware Packet Spraying requires a combination of layer 2 and layer 3 technologies to function properly in a modern data center.
 The target data center design involves virtualization overlay networks on top of point-to-point layer 3 connections between switches.
 Sequence information must be carried end-to-end to support re-ordering and reassembly of flows.
 This information would likely be included in protocols being standardized by the IETF’s Routing Area Network Virtualization Overlays (nvo3) Working Group.
-Load information used to determine how to spray packets across multiple paths comes from the internal queue status of 802.1 data center switches.
-Both the IEEE 802.1 and the IETF may need to cooperate on different portions of the technology to standardize LPS.
+Load information used to determine how to spray packets across multiple paths comes from the internal queue status of IEEE 802.1 data center switches.
+Both the IEEE 802.1 Working Group and the IETF may need to cooperate on different portions of the technology to standardize LPS.

-The Push and Pull Hybrid approach is like LPS in that both the IETF and IEEE might be involved to standardize the technology - PPH requires the ability to monitor congestion along the data center network path and switch between push or pull scheduling.
+The Push and Pull Hybrid approach is like LPS in that both the IETF and IEEE might be involved to standardize the technology—PPH requires the ability to monitor congestion along the data center network path and switch between push or pull scheduling.
 The data center switches can assist in providing the status of congestion for scheduling decisions.
 The end-to-end protocols, however, must involve IETF layer 3 signaling between the top-of-rack switches.
 PPH will most likely require a deep cooperation between the IEEE and the IETF.